 1. Using a T-40 torx wrench, remove the cap screws securing the pinion housing.
-Account for the coupler, fork, and spring.
+Account for the coupler, fork, and spring (differential only).

-2. Using a T-40 torx wrench, remove the cap screws securing the gear case cover.
+2. Using a T-40 torx wrench, remove the cap screws securing the differential cover.
 Account for and make note of the ID tag location for assembling purposes.